minweixu/Analysis_of_pea_quality/README.md

 Integrated Quality Classification
 HCA and k-means clustering are applied to combine multiple quality attributes and derive holistic pea quality classes.

+## Requirements

+The analysis is implemented in Python and relies on common scientific computing and machine learning libraries, including numpy, pandas, scipy, scikit-learn, matplotlib, xgboost, and optionally lightgbm.
+Specific environment configurations can be adapted as needed.

 ## Notes

 Scripts use relative paths for portability.